Candice-Leigh-King/moving-moran/_drafts/3-days-in-the-grand-tetons.md

             <p>Day 3:&nbsp;</p><p>Are you ready for another early hike?&nbsp;
+            This time we are starting at Jenny Lake and hiking to Lake Solitude.&nbsp; This hike is also rated difficult, mostly for the length, and is 18 miles round trip.&nbsp;&nbsp;</p>
+    -
+        _section-type: blog-text-featured
+        featured-text-html: >-
-            This time we are starting at Jenny Lake and hiking to Lake Solitude.&nbsp; This hike is also rated difficult, mostly for the length, and is 18 miles round trip.&nbsp; I highly recommend taking the Jenny Lake Ferry across the lake and shaving off 2 miles each way (4 miles total).
-The ferry shuttle runs about every 10-15 minutes and tickets can be purchased at the East Boat Dock at $10.00 for one way or $18.00 round trip for adults.&nbsp; During the off season, the shuttle only runs from 10 - 4:30pm (so make sure you plan to start your hike early so that you make it back in time to catch the last one.&nbsp; If you don't make it back, no worries, you'll just have to hike an extra 2 miles to get back to the Jenny Lake parking area.&nbsp; Check out <a target="_blank" rel="noopener" href="https://jennylakeboating.com/boat-trips/shuttle-service/">this
+            <p>I highly recommend taking the Jenny Lake Ferry across the lake
+            and shaving off 2 miles each way (4 miles total).
+The ferry shuttle runs about every 10-15 minutes and tickets can be purchased at the East Boat Dock at $10.00 for one way or $18.00 round trip for adults.&nbsp; During the off season, the shuttle only runs from 10 - 4:30pm (so make sure you plan to start your hike early so that you make it back in time to catch the last one.&nbsp; If you don't make it back, no worries, you'll just have to hike an extra 2 miles to get back to the Jenny Lake parking area.&nbsp; Check out <a target="_blank" rel="noopener"
+            href="https://jennylakeboating.com/boat-trips/shuttle-service/">this
             website</a> to find the cost and schedule (in the bottom right corner) for the upcoming season.&nbsp;</p>